 Surprise!
 Jack is the winner: his fund has grown to more than $1,429,000, an amount 162 times more than he put in as a child!
 Jack’s earlier start, even with much smaller amounts and for far fewer years, was too much for Jill to overcome, thanks to the tremendous power of compounding.

 Granted, it’s extremely unlikely a child would have earned income to allow for IRA contributions like that.
 But the story illustrates the importance of starting to invest early and adding to your program regularly.
 SMI recommends setting up your accounts with companies that offer automatic savings programs (some will accept amounts as low as $50 per month).
 Even such small amounts can grow to substantial sums over many years.
 Every dollar makes a difference!

-Whether you choose to follow one of SMI’s investing strategies or create your own, incorporating these six principles will point you toward success.
+Whether you choose to follow one of SMI’s investing strategies or create your own, incorporating these six principles will point you toward investing success.
 They’re a solid foundation on which to build your financial future.